Diocesan Resource Center

 Education for Ministry (EfM)

-Education for Ministry (EfM) is a faith formation program for lay men and women seeking to deepen their faith and over fifteen seminar groups in this diocese participate.
-Developed by the School of Theology, University of the South at Sewanee, small groups (6-12 people) meet weekly over the course of 36 weeks to discuss the bible, and assigned texts.
+Education for Ministry (EfM) is a faith formation program for lay men and women seeking to deepen their faith; currently over fifteen seminar groups in this diocese participate.
+Developed by The School of Theology, University of the South at Sewanee, small groups (6-12 people) meet weekly over the course of 36 weeks to discuss the bible and assigned texts with classmates.
+The heart of the program is theological reflection, learning to see one’s life in the light of learning, experience and through group interation.
 Students only sign up for one year at a time, but the entire course covers four years and includes an overview of Christian tradition including church history, ethics, and worship.
-The heart of the program is theological reflection, learning to see one’s life in the light of learning and group interaction.
 Each group is led by a trained mentor, who facilitates the group but is not a teacher.
-For more information, please contact Sue Tait, the Diocesan Volunteer EfM Coordinator.
+For more information, please contact Sue Tait, the volunteer Diocesan EfM Coordinator.

 Licensed Ministry Training

-Sue Tait, Director of the Resource Center, is available to provide Licensed Ministry Training.
+Sue Tait, Director of the Resource Center, is available to provide Licensed Ministry Training or to send materials to support training locally.